 Not a bad sentiment, when translated into our context today.
 Think not only of the rise of radical Islam (yes, they want us all to die or be subjugated), but also of the rise of the “dictatorship of relativism” and the insidious – diabolical – inroads now of gender ideology and homosexualism.

 Perhaps it would be good for Catholic men to see themselves as knights.

-Urban’s speech and Fr.
-Heilman’s efforts also remind me of the good movie called Courageous (USA BlueRay+DVD HERE.
+Urban’s speech reminds me also of the a movie made by Protestants called Courageous (USA BlueRay+DVD HERE.
 Just DVD HERE.
 UK DVD HERE.
 Yes, I think the concepts will “translate” for readers in the UK.) about some men who band together and decide they will make a special commitment, to each other and to God, to be better men, better husbands, and better fathers.
 The pastor who witnesses the vows the men make says this:

 “I also have a warning for each of you.
 Now that you know what you are to do, and have committed to do it before God and these witnesses, you are doubly accountable.
 Let me also assure you, that you may have confidence in this resolution and your resolve now, because as you stand here there’s no challenge, no controversy, and no conflict.
 But I can assure you that challenges will arise, conflicts will arise, and controversy will arise.
 It is at that moment that, in order to live our this resolution, you will need courage… courage… courage.”